keen/keen-tracking.js/README.md

 ### Vision quest

 Why are we splitting this functionality out of [keen-js](https://github.com/keen/keen-js)?
 Tracking and Analysis+Dataviz are two distinct workflows and it rarely makes sense for these tools to be duct-taped together.
-Monolithic codebases cause bring more heartache than nirvana.
+Monolithic codebases bring more heartache than nirvana.

 Once this project is ready, we'll import and replace existing tracking functionality within keen-js.
 This *could* get messy :) If you have any ideas for how to make this purely awesome instead, jump on in and join the fun!